 Here’s a shot of most of my remaining radios:

-And here’s the main display in 2018 before the main sell-off:
+And here’s the main display in 2018 before the recent sell-off:

 The time seemed right to greatly reduce my collection.
 Hopefully, the new owners are enjoying the radios as much as I did.